 For example, screen readers allow those with blindness or low vision to access web content by scanning a site’s content and turning it into synthesized speech.
 Other assistive technologies, like braille computers and voice recognition devices, make the web accessible to people with disabilities.

-Optimizing your website for accessibility requires attention to detail in everything you do, from the on-page content to the back-end code.
-Even if you aren’t required by law to have an accessible website, taking the time to do so is a smart decision.
+Optimizing your website for digital accessibility requires attention to detail in everything you do, from the on-page content to the back-end code.
+Even if you aren’t required by law to have an accessible website (spoiler alert: you probably are), improving your website’s accessibility is a smart decision.

-How Accessibility Helps SEO
+How Digital Accessibility Helps SEO

-File Names and Alt Text
+File Names and Alt Text for Images

-After you’ve uploaded the image, take a moment to fill in the “alt text” field in your content management system.
+After you’ve uploaded the image, take a moment to fill the image’s “alt text” field with descriptive text.
 The alt tag field allows you to provide a text alternative for an image.
 While alt text is not required, it is an SEO and accessibility best practice to include one.
 Your alt text should describe what the image conveys, not just what the image is of.

 Descriptive Link Language

 If you hyperlink the text “our warehouse locations” on your site, a person browsing with a screen reader could easily assume where that link goes without relying on other words before or after that hyperlink for context.
 This so-called “anchor text” should include keywords or verbiage related to the link destination whenever possible.

 If your links have anchor text that’s descriptive and relevant, they also give search engines a better hint at what your site is all about.
 That’s why in some cases, a linked text might have more value to search engines versus regular, unlinked body copy.